Frequently Asked Questions

 - Can advanced courses be taken pass/fail?

-No. All advanced courses must be taken for graded credit, and you need to maintain a B+ average over the five advanced courses that you wish to count toward the Certificate.
+No, all advanced courses must be taken for graded credit, and a B+ average needs to be maintained over the five advanced courses intended to be used towards the IR Certificate.

-- Can AP credit count toward the Certificate’s introductory courses?
+- Can AP credit count toward the IR Certificate’s introductory courses?

-Departments and programs have different rules, but usually they require that students take a course in their department in order to activate credit for subject AP exams (and only if they do well on the exam, scoring a 4 or 5).
-If a department or program accepts AP exam credit as a substitute for an introductory course, it can count toward the Certificate.
+Departments and programs have different rules, but usually they require that students take a course in their department in order to activate credit for their subject area.
+If a department or program accepts AP exam credit (usually an AP exam score of 4 or 5 is needed) as a substitute for an introductory course, it can count toward the IR Certificate.

-- I have foreign language ability at or above the intermediate level, but I’ve never taken any courses in that language.
-How can I get the language requirement fulfilled without coursework?
+- Can foreign language ability at or above the intermediate level, without having taken any Wesleyan courses, fulfill the language requirement?

-You may take the Language Placement Test at the Language Resource Center www.wesleyan.edu/lrc
+Yes, however, a Language Placement Test at the Language Resource Center must be taken.

 Up to two of the five advanced courses may be taken during a semester abroad, and up to three during a year abroad, on a Wesleyan-approved program.